dhannywi/Diagnosis_API/README.md

 flask-app_1  |  * Debugger is active!
 flask-app_1  |  * Debugger PIN: 622-922-706
 ```
+* In a new terminal, execute `docker ps -a`.
+You should see the containers running.
-* Open a new terminal and execute `docker images` to check
+* Execute `docker images` to check that the images are built
 ```console
 user:$ docker images
 REPOSITORY               TAG       IMAGE ID       CREATED         SIZE